 approach & orientation

-I fundamentally believe that our core trauma is severed belonging - from one another, from the Earth, and from ourselves.
+I fundamentally believe that our core wound is severed belonging - from one another, from the Earth, and from ourselves.
 This happens through trauma, loss, and living within oppressive social, cultural, and economic systems.
 Through my work, I hope to create a container for you to explore what it means to remember this belonging and return to a meaningful connection with all life.

 I use a deeply relational and strengths-based approach.
 This means that our relationship is of primary importance in the therapeutic process.
 It also means that I believe you have many inherent strengths, some of which are born from your most difficult experiences.
 I hold your story as a sacred privilege to hear and be part of and I treat you with unconditional positive regard.